ni9elf/PatternClipsExperiments/README.md

 | crying        | cry            |   cri           |
 | spy           | spy            |    spi          |

 * List of stopwords comparison: A total of 11 sources of stop words were used to compare with as linked in the appendix.
 For each source, the set of words present in the source but not in pattern's list of stop words and vice versa were reported in the corresponding file.
-Comparison output was stored in the directory `Results`
+Comparison output was stored in the directory `Results`.

 **Dependencies**
 * pattern 2.6
+* Python 2.7

 **Usage**

+Run `python stemmer_checker.py` to obtain experiment statistics.

 **Appendix: List of Sources of Stopwords**